wardwheeler/PhyloWidgits/README.md

 nexus2Fasta
 	Converts `simple' nexus files to fasta
-	Does not process all of nexus possibilities `
+	Does not process all of nexus possibilities outputs to stdout (> outfile.tre) `

 pruneRandGraph
 	Prunes graph edges and vertices with 'rand' data key (or other)